hartwigmedical/actin/molecular/README.md

 ---|---|---
-event | BRCA1 disruption | A single representation of the event, expected to match with the event string from evidence section. driverLikelihood | LOW | Either `HIGH`, `MEDIUM` or `LOW` gene | BRCA1 | The gene that has been disrupted. type | DUP | Type of disruption junctionCopyNumber | 1.1 | Number of copies affected by this disruption undisruptedCopyNumber | 1.8 | Remaining number of copies not impacted by this disruption
+event | BRCA1 disruption | A single representation of the event, expected to match with the event string from evidence section. driverLikelihood | LOW | Either `HIGH`, `MEDIUM` or `LOW` gene | BRCA1 | The gene that has been disrupted type | DUP | Type of disruption junctionCopyNumber | 1.1 | Number of copies affected by this disruption undisruptedCopyNumber | 1.8 | Remaining number of copies not impacted by this disruption